Pratik168960/Pratik168960/README.md

 </p>

 <p align="center">
-  <i>If you scrolled this far: I still debug like the hero in a sci-fi movie — badly, at first, then all at once.</i>
+  <i>If you made it this far, the bug is probably a missing semicolon.
+It always is.</i>
 </p>